lsst-ts/ts_tma/docs/misc/howto_credentials.rst

 2) Select "Network and Internet"
 3) Select "Network and Sharing Center"
 4) Select "Change adapter settings"
 5) Double click the adapter you wish to manually set the IP address for.
-Generally, the first adapter is for ethernet.
+Generally, the first adapter is for the VM to communicated to ethernet.
    Any adapters after that are for connecting to other hardware.
    In the case of this documentation, the second adapter is the one we want to manually set the adapter for.
 6) Select "Properties", accept any dialogues boxes that ask you if you want to make changes.